Ian Cundy: Career

 Cundy was made a deacon at Michaelmas 1969 (28 September), by Trevor Huddleston, Bishop of Stepney, at All Saints Church, Benhilton, and ordained a priest the Michaelmas following (27 September 1970), by Mervyn Stockwood, Bishop of Southwark, at Southwark Cathedral; he served first as assistant curate of Christ Church, New Malden until 1973 and subsequently lecturer and chaplain of Oak Hill Theological College in Southgate, London until 1977.
 A year later, he was nominated team rector in Mortlake and East Sheen, a post he held until 1983.
 Thereafter Cundy became warden of Cranmer Hall, Durham until 1992, when he was appointed area Bishop of Lewes in the Diocese of Chichester.
 He was consecrated a bishop on 3 July 1992 by George Carey, Archbishop of Canterbury, at Westminster Abbey, He was enthroned as the 37th Bishop of Peterborough in 1996, where he remained until his death in May 2009.

 Cundy served as a member of the board of governors of Monkton Combe School from 1986 to 1995.

-Cancer and death
+Illness and death

 In November 2007, it was announced that Cundy was undergoing treatment for pleural mesothelioma, a rare form of lung cancer.
 In October 2008, he announced his intention to take early retirement in July 2009 due to ill health.
 Cundy died on 7 May 2009 at the age of 64, after collapsing on his way to a family event.
 He was survived by his wife, Josephine Katherine Boyd whom he married in 1969, and their children, two sons and one daughter.
 Following a Eucharist in Peterborough Cathedral, Cundy was buried, a week after his death.